ReddyLab/CRADLE/README.md

   -  -gquadMax <br />
       The maximum gquad score.
 This is used to normalize Gquad score. default=78.6
   -  -o <br />
       Output directory.
-All corrected bigwig files will be stored here.
-If the directory doesn't exist, cradle will make the directory. default=CRADLE_correctionResult.
+All calculated covariate files will be stored here.
+If the directory doesn't exist, cradle will make the directory. default=`CRADLE_covariates`.
+The output covariate files will be named {output_directory}_{chromosome}.hdf5 (e.g., `CRADLE_covariates_chrX.hdf5`)

+      Note that, to make the files compatible with the CRADLE correctBias_stored step, the directory should be named {genome}_fragLen{fragment length}_kmer{sequencing read count}.
+For example, `hg38_fragLen1000_kmer100`.
   -  -p <br />
       The number of cpus. default=(available cpus)/2
   -  -bl <br />